raul23/search-ebooks/README.rst

    **Status:** working on it

-2. Add support for `Lucene`_ as a powerful search backend since it has "indexing and search features, as well as spellchecking, hit highlighting and advanced analysis/tokenization capabilities".
+2. Add support for `Lucene`_ as a search backend since it has "powerful indexing and search features, as well as spellchecking, hit highlighting and advanced analysis/tokenization capabilities".
 3. Test on linux
 4. Create a `docker`_ image for this project